verificarlo/verificarlo/README.md

    $ verificarlo-c *.c -o ./program --function=specificfunction
 ```

-For more complex scenarios, a white-list / black-list mechanism is also
+For more complex scenarios, a included-list / excluded-list mechanism is also
 available through the options `--include-file INCLUSION-FILE` and
 `--exclude-file EXCLUSION-FILE`.

 `INCLUSION-FILE` and `EXCLUSION-FILE` are files specifying which modules and
 functions should be included or excluded from Verificarlo instrumentation.
 Each line has a module name followed by a function name.
 Both the module or
 function name can be replaced by the wildcard `*`.
+You can also use
+the wildcard like a regex expression.
-Empty lines or lines
-starting with `#` are ignored.
+Empty lines or lines starting with `#` are ignored.

 ```
 # include.txt